 Once you have finished, and your company has been accepted, you will be requested to print out various forms.
 This is will confirm that your company has been officially incorporated.
 It may sound too easy, but there are no hidden catches here.

-But what are the biggest mistakes people make when doing this?
+What are the biggest mistakes people make when doing this?

 Forming the Wrong Company